shreshthmohan/hugo-blog/content/repair-workshop-online-1.md

 A few people attempted to fix their stuff, before the workshop even started, via the WhatsApp group.
 I thought that was great!

-Varsha didn’t even join the call and was initially not confident about opening up her broken Philips Home Theatre system. <span class="text-black">She thought she didn’t have enough tools to open it up, but ended up opening it up on her own using her cycle repair toolkit!</span>
+Varsha didn’t even join the call and was initially not confident about opening up her broken Philips Home Theatre system. <span class="text-black dark:text-white">She thought she didn’t have enough tools to open it up, but ended up opening it up on her own using her cycle repair toolkit!</span>

 ## The Zoom Call